alexzorila/artifact-cruncher/parse/README.md

-# Artifact Cruncher Plaso/MFTECmd Backend
+# Artifact Cruncher Backend: MFTECmd, Plaso
 Crunch artifacts found in Forensic Triage Images to Plaso format ready for Timesketch ingestion.
 Script optimised for ease of use and speed.
 * $MFT parsed separately using MFTECmd
 * Remaining Triage ZIP parsed using Plaso